Relics of the limestone industry on Dumbarton Muir

-It is hard to be certain about the location of Breadfield; there was much activity here during the Second World War, and the area has been disturbed as a result: see Starfish decoy control bunker and remains of Starfish decoy (lest that sound like a complaint, it is worth noting that this decoy site helped to save Dumbarton from the kind of destruction that befell Clydebank in 1941).
-One or both of two old enclosures located nearby may have been associated with Breadfield: see an enclosure at NS41927781, and another enclosure at NS42037817.
+It is hard to be certain about the location of Broadfield; there was much activity here during the Second World War, and the area has been disturbed as a result: see Starfish decoy control bunker and remains of Starfish decoy (lest that sound like a complaint, it is worth noting that this decoy site helped to save Dumbarton from the kind of destruction that befell Clydebank in 1941).
+One or both of two old enclosures located nearby may have been associated with Broadfield: see an enclosure at NS41927781, and another enclosure at NS42037817.

 There are no traces of the limestone industry along this first part of the route; it merely provided convenient access to the moors from the town of Dumbarton.

 On the map, I have drawn this track in blue to indicate that it is one of the two old roads that is depicted on the early-nineteenth-century "Plan of Dumbarton Muir" that was mentioned above; the road is there labelled "Road to Drymen &c"; this old road to Drymen was probably used as a drove road (it was described as such by I.M.M.MacPhail – see below).
 Another old drove road, discussed later, crossed the moor from west to east, and is likewise shown on the "Plan of Dumbarton Muir".
 As the satellite map shows, the two roads, both drawn in blue, intersect in the vicinity of the Lang Dyke, near the most important concentration of limestone industry sites on the moor; more on this later.